 This is a basic cleaning soap recipe that can be used in MANY other DIY cleaning recipes.
-This useful soap is easy to make and great for general cleaning.
+It’s easy to make and great for general cleaning.

 Since publishing our homemade laundry detergent article back in 2009, we’ve had several readers comment on the types of bar soap we recommend in our recipe.
 Why do we recommend certain brands?
 Because they do not formulate most bar soaps for use in laundry.